2019 Not-To-Miss Restaurants

 A visit to Temecula Valley Southern California Wine Country presents a full culinary delight of options for the foodie in all of us.
 In fact, visitors to the region will need a few days to fully explore the range of diverse dining options in the region.
-A mid-week visit provides the least amount of crowds and offers opportunities for unique encounters with restaurant owners, chefs, and winemakers.
+The following restaurants have a 4.5 rating on TripAdvisor, the largest social travel website in the world.
+They received the highest number of positive reviews.
+Some of these are long-time local favorites, while others are exciting additions to our foodie scene.

 Palumbo's Ristorante in Old Town Temecula serves up traditional Italian cuisine direct from an immigrant family with a prolific culinary history in San Diego County.
 Don't miss Mamma Rosa's homemade sausage, served as an appetizer with caramelized onions and simmered with red wine.
 Paul's potato gnocchi and their homemade pizza bread appetizer, topped with mozzarella and pepperoni, are other must-eats when visiting this Old Town staple.